sages-pl/src-python/docs/sonarqube/2-admin/2d-permissions.md

 Project permissions help control the level of access and responsibilities of different team members within a particular project.

-### 3. **Managing Permissions**
+### 3. Managing Permissions
 Permissions can be assigned to users directly or through groups.
 By assigning groups to a project or the global system, administrators can easily manage multiple users' permissions at once.

 Permissions are managed through the **Administration > Security > Permissions** section in SonarQube, where administrators can assign roles and permissions to individual users or groups.

 ---

-## Practice Tasks for Students
+## Exercises

-### Task 1: Assign Global Permissions
+### Exercise 1: Assign Global Permissions

+**Objective**:
-- **Objective**: Learn how to assign global permissions to users in SonarQube.
+Learn how to assign global permissions to users in SonarQube.

-- **Steps**:
+**Tasks**:
 1. Navigate to **Administration > Security > Permissions**.
 2. Assign a global permission such as **Administer System** or **Create Projects** to a user or group.
 3. Verify that the user or group has the correct permissions by attempting to perform an action that requires the new permission.

 ---

-### Task 2: Assign Project Permissions
+### Exercise 2: Assign Project Permissions

+**Objective**:
-- **Objective**: Understand how to assign project-specific permissions.
+Understand how to assign project-specific permissions.

-- **Steps**:
+**Tasks**:
 1. Navigate to **Administration > Security > Permissions** for a specific project.
 2. Assign project-specific permissions such as **Administer Project** or **Execute Analysis** to a user or group.
 3. Verify that the user or group can perform the actions allowed by the assigned permissions within the project.

 ---

-### Task 3: Review and Audit Permissions
+### Exercise 3: Review and Audit Permissions

+**Objective**:
-- **Objective**: Learn how to review and audit the permissions set in SonarQube.
+Learn how to review and audit the permissions set in SonarQube.

-- **Steps**:
+**Tasks**:
 1. Go to **Administration > Security > Permissions**.
 2. Review the global and project-specific permissions assigned to various users and groups.
 3. Check if any user or group has excessive permissions and adjust them if necessary.

----

-These tasks will help students practice managing and auditing both **global and project permissions** in SonarQube, allowing them to efficiently control user access and maintain security across the platform.